 I am very good at packing.
 While I have some degrees and certificates, I think I must be better at packing than anything else.
-I know how to pack for an overnight trip, a move across town, across countries, and even across continents.
+I know how to pack for an overnight trip or a move across towns, countries, and continents.
 I know what boxes work best in which scenario.
-There’s no confusion as to which tape to use and how to pack fragile items.
+There’s no confusion about which tape to use and how to pack fragile items.
 The more I pack, the fewer moving casualties I have.
 But they still happen.
 Moving and traveling is not for the faint of heart.

 My first time packing

-On that first trip to the airport in 1987, the trunk was loaded onto the scale.
+The trunk was loaded onto the scale on that first trip to the airport in 1987.
 My husband Jamie remarked that it felt “too heavy.”
 It was overweight, and I felt guilty for causing a fuss.
 We had to figure out how to reduce the weight to what was allowed.

 Since then, we’ve gotten wiser.
 We now carry a hand-held scale to weigh our luggage before going to the airport.
 Thankfully, at that time, we were traveling with a team of people.
 Things were shifted quickly into the suitcases of others with room to spare.
 Then, we embarked on a lifetime of packing.